AntonG10/Antonios-Catering-Resturant/readme.md

    http://localhost:3000/foodDb

    If you alt + click or copy the path of the localhost server into a web brower you will see the foodDb json file.

-4. Next when you load the website and click on the View The Menu button
+4. Next when you load the website and click on the View The Menu
-   it loads the foodDb json file using template literals to inject it into the webpage in the menu section showing the food menu with images.
+   button it loads the foodDb json file using template literals to inject it into the webpage in the menu section showing the food menu with images.

-*I use java script to calculate and populate the store offer on the food menu section of the web page showing the remaining days of the store offer.
+\*I use java script to calculate and populate the store offer on the food menu section of the web page showing the remaining days of the store offer.

-*I Created a month and day array and use these to populate the store offer.
+\*I Created a month and day array and use these to populate the store offer.

+\*I used the AccWeather API to generate Louisville weather conditions inserting this into the
+ webpages main image.